splunk/splunk-connect-for-snmp/docs/microk8s/configuration/configuring-profiles.md

         varBinds:
           - ['UDP-MIB']
 ```
 This profile should be placed in the profiles section of the inventory definition.
-It will be executed with the frequency defined in `walk_interval`.
+It will be executed with the frequency
+defined in `walk_interval` field from `inventory`.
 If multiple profiles of type `walk` were placed in profiles, the last one will be used.

 See the following example on how to use `walk` in profiles: